-Connecting the Cotswold Way at Winchcombe with the Oxfordshire Way at Bourton, the Windrush Way goes over the hills with only the remains of ‘lost’ medieval villages en route to the River Windrush in Bourton.
+Connecting the Cotswold Way at Winchcombe with the Oxfordshire Way at Bourton on the Water, the Windrush Way goes over the hills with only the remains of ‘lost’ medieval villages en route to the River Windrush in Bourton.
 Its sister route, the Warden’s Way, winds through the villages.

 Start: Winchcombe: Abbey Terrace (OS: SP024282)

 Finish: Bourton on the Water war memorial (OS: SP168207)

 The Wardens and Windrush Way were created in the 1980’s by the Cotswold Voluntary Wardens.
 These two 14 mile trails connect the Cotswold Way in Winchcombe and the Oxfordshire Way at Bourton to form a useful link in the network of long distance paths.

 The Winchcombe Way is a figure-of-eight trail centred on the town of Winchcombe.
 The trail is intended to show walkers some hidden gems of the northern Cotswolds.
 The landscape is constantly evolving, revealing the perfect charm of the Cotswolds.

 The western loop ascends Langley Hill taking in wonderful views before descending into Gretton then across to Alderton.
 The trail then skirts around Dumbleton Hill with ever changing views before heading to Alstone.
 From Alstone the views ahead of wooded hills inspires one to climb Nottingham Hill and onto Cleeve Hill.

 The vast common has rare plants and spectacular views to enjoy before you head to Belas Knap long barrow and descend towards Winchcombe with beautiful views of Sudeley Castle and the surrounding area.